marcusvramos/API-Rest_Express/README.md

 ### Node.js Course: Rest API with Express and MongoDB - Alura
 #### **Development of a CRUD for "Alura Bookstore"**

--  Creation

--  Reading

--  Update

-- Exclusion of books from the Database
+- Creation, Reading, Update and Exclusion of books from the Database
+- Advanced filters, pagination and Middlewares
+- Advanced error handling

 #### **What was used?**